8 min read

 Deficient: Shy, lonely, isolated, lack of empathy, bitter, critical

 Shadow element: Grief, resentment

 The Chakra system originated in India between 1500 and 500 BCE.
 It was first mentioned in the ancient text called the Vedas, which introduces the seven primary chakras.

-Heart chakra blockage can negatively impact health in the physical body and mental state.
+Heart chakra blockage can negatively impact the physical body and mental health.
 Some of the symptoms may include:

 Low or high blood pressure

-Those experiencing these symptoms may benefit from practicing some of our recommended solar plexus chakra healing exercises so life force energy can flow freely through the human body.
+Those experiencing these symptoms may benefit from practicing some of our recommended chakra healing exercises so life force energy can flow freely through the human body.

 Rhodochrosite: Trauma and fear